ritterim/rimdev-blog/src/content/posts/2024-07-24-logging-messages.md

 ![Exception and Message Template](/images/logging/exception.jpg)

-One other tip, since the message template does look like the `string.Format` method it might also be tempting to use numbers for your parameter placeholders.
-This was common practice for `string.Format` i.e. `{0}`.
-However, as you  realize now, having a bunch of different log message types with a property whose name is `0` isn't going to benefit you.
-Also keep in mind that templating works on the order of the parameters, not the names.
+> Since the message template does look like the `string.Format` method it might also be tempting to use numbers for your parameter placeholders i.e. `The error is {0} at {1}`.
+It won't benefit you to have a bunch of different log message types with a property whose name is `0`.
+Also keep in mind that templating works on the **order of the parameters**, not the names.

 It helped me to see this for myself in Log Analytics.
 If you've never seen this before either, hopefully it helped you too.